AhmedAbouelkher/clean_flutter_build/README.md

 This script is compatible with Python3.
 - Clone the repo.
 - Open the project in your favorite text editor or IDE.
+- Change `apps_dir` to your flutter apps directory.
 - Run terminal command `python main.py`.

 ## Disclaimer